-Potatoes, carrots, onions and beets are a few of the vegetable crops damaged by wireworms.
-Here’s how to control them using proven organic techniques.
+Potatoes, carrots, onions and beets are a few of the garden vegetables damaged by this soil-dwelling pest.
+Here’s how to get rid of wireworms using proven, natural and organic techniques.

 Note: Wireworms are the larval stage of click beetles.
 Approximately 1/2 inch long, these brown to black colored, bullet-shaped beetles are notable for their ability to click and right themselves when placed on their backs.